- What is AspireWallet?

 Assets (also known as tokens or coins) are user-created currencies that are stored inside the gAsp blockchain using Aspire technology.
 Anyone can create their own.

-All Aspirewallet addresses are regular gAsp addresses.
-You can store GASP, ASP, and user created assets on any Aspirewallet address.
-In fact, you can store any of these currencies on any regular gAsp address as well, provided that you have access to the private key of that address.
+All AspireWallet addresses are regular gAsp addresses.
+You can store GASP, ASP, and user created assets on any AspireWallet address.
+In fact, you can store any Aspire assets on any regular gAsp address as well, provided that you have access to the private key of that address.
+(Altcoins that have their own blockchain, which is separate from the gAsp blockchain, are not supported.)

 I logged in and my address is different, and I have no balance!
 Help!

 It either was not sent, or it has not arrived.
-To check for GASP transactions, use one of the gAsp blockchain explorers and to check for ASP and other Aspire-based tokens, use this site (coming soon).
+To check for GASP transactions, use one of the gAsp blockchain explorers and to check for ASP and other Aspire-based assets, use AspireExplorer.com

 What else do I need to know?